Ivo-Balbaert/The_Way_to_Jai/5_Constants_variables_types_and_operations/5_Constants, variables, types and operations.md

 ## 5.1 - Data, literals and types

 ### 5.1.1 Data and types
-You've probably heard that information (data) is one of the most valuable assets.
+You've probably heard the saying that information (data) is one of the most valuable assets.
 But what is data really?

 Programs and applications are all about data value manipulation. _Data_ can come as input from diverse sources (user input, from files, from a database, from the network, and so on).
 It is temporarily stored in memory and modified, which then results in an output of some sort.
 This is printed, displayed on a screen, stored in a file or database, sent over the network to a client, and so on.